Media and Public Relations MA

 UK/EU students: £6,250 full-time; £3,125 part-time

 Fees quoted are per annum and are subject to an annual increase.

-Entry RequirementsA good honours degree 2:1 or above in a relevant area such as Film and Television Studies, Media Studies, Sociology, Communications, Public Relations.
-Applicants with degrees in other areas or with lower qualifications will be considered if they can demonstrate relevant academic or practical experience and/or professional qualifications.
+Entry RequirementsA UK first or second class (2:1) Honours degree or equivalent internationally recognised qualification in a relevant area such as Film and Television Studies, Media Studies, Sociology, Communications, Public Relations.

 English Language Requirements

 - IELTS: 6.5 (min 6 in all areas)

 - TOEFL Internet test: 92 (R20, L20, S20, W20)